 The Rev. D. Andrew "Andy" Olivo became the 6th Rector of St. Elizabeth's in September of 2019.
 Prior to his arrival at St. Elizabeth's, he was the Assistant Rector of St. John's Church, Lafayette Square in downtown Washington, D.C. (sometimes referred to as the "Church of the Presidents") for five years.
 He has also served at St. Paul's Church in Chattanooga, TN, and, prior to ordination, at St. John's Church, Johnson City, TN.
 Andy has experience working in small, mid-size, and large congregations in urban and rural settings, and is delighted to be called by God and the people of St. Elizabeth's to serve as rector.
 Originally from southern Indiana, Andy moved to east Tennessee to attend college at Milligan University, where he obtained a Bachelor of Arts degree in religion.
 Immediately after graduation, he moved to Sewanee, TN to attend seminary at the School of Theology at the University of the South, where he prepared for ordination and received his Master of Divinity degree.
 Although not a southerner, he has a deep love of Appalachia.
-Andy is married to Catherine Outten Olivo, and they have one son, Charles, one daughter, Mary Claire, and a Golden Retriever-Dachshund rescue named Beau.
+Andy is married to Catherine Outten Olivo, and they have one son, Charles, two daughters, Mary Claire and Sydney Margaret, and a Golden Retriever-Dachshund rescue named Beau.
 Andy enjoys spending time with his family, going to live theatre and concerts, watching baseball (Go Nats!), reading The New Yorker, learning about his favorite president (John Adams), and listening to podcasts.

 Organist and Choirmaster